eliasgranderubio/dagda/README.md

 # check_docker_image
 **check_docker_image** is a tool to perform static analysis of known vulnerabilities in docker images/containers.

-To fulfill its mission, the CVEs (Common Vulnerabilities and Exposures) and the BIDs (Bugtraq IDs) are imported into a MongoDB to facilitate search and processing of these CVEs/BIDs.
+To fulfill its mission, the known vulnerabilities CVEs (Common Vulnerabilities and Exposures) and BIDs (Bugtraq IDs) and exploits from Offensive Security Exploit Database are imported into a MongoDB to facilitate search and processing of these vulnerabilities and exploits.

 Finally, each docker image scan result is stored into the same MongoDB for be capable of retrieve the vulnerabilities history of each docker image/container when you need.